-Photographers can submit photos into the Nature Competition with subject matter related to birds, wildlife, macro, water, landscapes, and flora.
+The Nature Competition accepts entries in August and September each year.
+Subject matter is related to birds, wildlife, macro, water, landscapes, and flora.

-Each club member may submit up to six (6) photographs into the Nature competition.
+Each club member may able to submit up to six (6) photographs into the Nature competition.

 The theme is nature photography, which is defined as photographic images of natural scenes, animals and plants.
 Studio shots (images generally created indoors under carefully controlled conditions) run counter to the spirit of the competition.
 Although there are no absolute restrictions on where a photograph may be taken, obvious studio shots are discouraged and the judges will be asked to reflect this in their scores.